kotachang/UBCSubbots/debugging.md

 The algorithm for finding a bug in a typical circuit goes:

 1) Look at one of the largest modules, preferably the one that you suspect is causing issues, and check the output for a few inputs.
+The best way to do this is with an oscilloscope.
 Ideally you can check the input that breaks the circuit, but this may not always be known.
 If the input works, move to the next large module.

 2) When you find a module that is having unexpected behaviour, zoom in and check a smaller inner modules.
 3) Eventually you'll just have a circuit of a few irreducible components chained together.
 Check the output of the first component, if it as expected, move to the next component, until you find the exact component that breaks.
+Hypothetically you could use a binary search to speed up the process, but it is often nice to go about it one by one systematically to be sure.

 It's normal to find bugs when prototyping a smaller component.
 In this case you can just start at step 3 if it is convenient.
 Alternatively, one may be confident that the bug is in a certain small module.
 In this case, one can also skip directly to step 3.